Gold Beach and the Rogue River

 Just north of Brookings, one final piece of Oregon’s abundant natural beauty has been preserved at Harris Beach State Park, across US-101 from the Oregon Welcome Center.
 Here you can walk down to a driftwood-laden beach and look out at Bird Island, where tufted puffins and other rare birds breed.

-Heading south, just over the California border from Brookings lies Redwood National Park, truly one of the West Coast’s great places.
+Heading south, just over the California border from Brookings lies Redwood National and State Parks, truly one of the West Coast’s great places.